Finding the Perfect Startup Office and Managing Finances

 – What is the maximum percentage share of your business you are willing to offer investors?

 3) It is a true fact that investing in real estate can be the biggest investment for a startup especially if it is an expensive office space.
 This is why it is always best to look around for deals and offers when seeking finance.
 You never know where you might strike gold.
-You might just a cheaper option with more flexible terms elsewhere.
+You might just have a cheaper option with more flexible terms elsewhere.

 4) Remember, if you are a startup company that has been around for a few years, then landlords will want to see current profit & loss statements, cash flows, balance sheets, and/or other sources of financing and funding.
-You might also require securing the lease with a security deposit, letter of credit (LOC), personal guaranty or a combination of the latter.
+You might also require securing the lease with a security deposit, letter of credit (LOC), personal guaranty, or a combination of the latter.

-When it comes to deciding whether to buy, rent or lease office space for your business, there is no specific answer for it.
+When it comes to deciding whether to buy, rent, or lease office space for your business, there is no specific answer for it.

 Ask yourself, “What kind of business are we and what are our future growth plans?”
-There are times that we end up choosing an office space, bigger than our requirement, which later becomes the reason of regret.
+There are times that we end up choosing an office space, bigger than our requirement, which later becomes the reason for regret.